 - Try to trust your instincts – cuddle, feed and carry your new baby to soothe and comfort.
 You will not be spoiling him, you will not be making a rod for your own back.
 You will be providing love, comfort and security, which your baby needs.

-- Give yourself time to get to know your baby and time to adjust to your new life with them.
+- Give yourself time to get to know your new baby and time to adjust to your new life with them.
 You both need time to get to know each other, so you can get used to how your baby is communicating with you through sounds, cries, movement and behaviour.

-- Life with a newborn means going with the flow.
+- Go with the flow.
 You are probably used to being in control of your day and a baby well and truly turns this upside down.
 On a great day you might feel like superwoman – you have met all your babies needs, you are dressed, you are also fed, you have cooked dinner and maybe done the washing and also fitted in a baby group too.
 On a-not-so-good day you might have a grumpy baby, who is hard to settle.
 You may have snacked on junk, couldn’t face the baby group, you could still be in your pj’s at 5pm and there’s no dinner planned or made.
 This is ok!
 Enjoy the good days and accept the not-so-good ones.